ibm-cloud-docs/cloud-databases/reference-hpcs.md

 After you grant your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/hs-crypto?topic=hs-crypto-view-keys) when you provision a deployment.
 The deployment uses your encryption key to encrypt your data.

-If provisioning from the catalog page, select the HPCS instance and key from the dropdown menus.
+If provisioning from the catalog page, select the HPCS instance and key from the drop-down menu.

-In the CLI, use the `disk_encryption_key_crn` parameter in the parameters JSON object.
+In the CLI, use the `disk_encryption_key_crn` parameter in the parameter's JSON object.

 ```bash
 ibmcloud resource service-instance-create example-database <service-name> standard us-south \
 -p \ '{
   "disk_encryption_key_crn": "crn:v1:<...>:key:<id>"
 }'
 ```
+{: codeblock}

 In the API, use the `disk-encryption-key` parameter in the body of the request.

 ```curl
 curl -X POST \
   https://resource-controller.cloud.ibm.com/v2/resource_instances \